energyaudit/JavaExample/README.md

 This project is used for API/front-end testing of applications.
 It uses Selenium/RestAssured Framework_ in order to simulate API/front-end tests, as per test specifications.
 And everything about java of solid base understanding you can find in my repo.
 - The structure has a problem in history from the very beginning.
-So mark src as source root.
+So mark src as source root to begin use.
 If mark JavaExample as source root then you need to unmark it.
 ## How to use

 Clone this repository using a git client as a first step,mark src as source root. build project